mssirisha/sirisham_amazon_mapreduce/README.md

 This is the final step
 Note that you will need to delete the output folder if it already exists: hadoop fs -rm -r /user/smanam/product_fields otherwise you will get an "Exception in thread "main" org.apache.hadoop.mapred.FileAlreadyExistsException: Output directory hdfs://dsba-nameservice/user/... type of error.

+Now we execute the map-reduce job:
+-- HADOOP_CLASSPATH=$(hbase mapredcp):/etc/hbase/conf hadoop jar process_product_desc.jar AmazonProductDescAnalysis '/user/smanam/product_fields'
-Now we execute the map-reduce job: HADOOP_CLASSPATH=$(hbase mapredcp):/etc/hbase/conf hadoop jar process_product_desc.jar AmazonProductDescAnalysis '/user/smanam/product_fields'
+HADOOP_CLASSPATH=$(hbase mapredcp):/etc/hbase/conf hadoop jar process_product_desc.jar AmazonProductDescAnalysis '/user/smanam/amazonProductDesc/input/stopwords.txt' '/user/smanam/product_fields'

 Once that job completes, you can concatenate the output across all output files with: hadoop fs -cat /user/smanam/product_fields/* or if you have output that is too big for displaying on the terminal screen you can do hadoop fs -cat /user/smanam/product_fields/* > output.txt to redirect all output to output.txt